 The policy regarding distribution of fees and costs associated with preparing the dissertation is as follows:

-a.
-The mentor’s primary department is responsible for payment of fees required by the Graduate School for microfilming the dissertation for the Graduate School.
-Microfilming of the dissertation is mandatory.
+- The mentor’s primary department is responsible for payment of fees required by the Graduate School for storage of the thesis (microfilm or electronic).
 The mentor’s primary department will also be responsible for payment of fees for optional copyrighting of the thesis.

 The final defense is administered by the Dissertation Committee.
 The student will schedule the defense with the Committee members and inform the Graduate Program Manager.
 The Graduate Program Manager will reserve a room and inform the Graduate School and the BRET office of the date, time, and place of the defense and the title of the dissertation.
 Graduate School regulations require that this be done at least four weeks prior to the defense.
 Committee members will receive a notice from the Graduate School of the final defense.
 The date and time of this examination will be published in the Vanderbilt Calendar as a public announcement.

 Further details of the Ph.D.
-Graduate Program in Cell and Developmental Biology can be obtained from the Director of Graduate Studies, Dr. Steve Hann, or the Graduate Program Manager, Kristi Hargrove.
+Graduate Program in Cell and Developmental Biology can be obtained from the Director of Graduate Studies, Dr. Andrea Page-McCaw, or the Graduate Program Manager, Lorie Franklin.